MattsRats/digital-portfolio/cv.md

 ### <u>Summary</u>:

-As a data scientist with a [PhD degree](education) and 5 years of [work experience](experience), I have a deep understanding of statistical modeling, machine learning, and data visualization (more details in the [](skills) section).
+As a data scientist with a [PhD degree](education) and 5 years of [work experience](experience), I have a deep understanding of statistical modeling, machine learning, and data visualization (more details in the [Skills](skills) section).
 My career has been focused on solving complex business problems through the use of data-driven insights, and I have a proven track record of delivering measurable results (see [experience section](experience)).
 Example of my work can be found [here](./analysis_example.ipynb).

 (education)=
 ### Education: